This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 - Great for back yard or patio, but not ideal for frequent transport.

 Solaire is a lesser known brand in the world of grilling, but don’t let that scare you off.
-They actually specialize in infrared grills, and as such are one of the best infrared grill brands you could associate with.
+They actually specialize in infrared grills though, so if you go with one of their products you are in good hands.

 What we like most about their SOL-EV17A model is that it’s by far the most portable infrared grill on the market today.
 The entire unit weighs only 15 pounds and is 20 inches wide, so it’s the perfect grill for space savers or if you are buying for camping trips or tailgating.

 Now obviously, you sacrifice a little bit of cooking space to be able to have a grill that’s so portable.
-This model only has 140 square inches of primary cooking area, which is definitely less than some of the other best infrared grill options on this list.
+This model only has 140 square inches of primary cooking area, which is definitely less than some of the other options on this list.

 That’s enough space to grill up to 6 burgers at once though, so if you’re rarely going to need more space than that, there’s no reason that this grill can’t be a great fit for you.